tayruxin/tp/docs/DeveloperGuide.md

 #### Design Considerations

-**Aspect: How details of the company is displayed**
+**Aspect: How details of the company are displayed**

--   **Alternative 1 (current choice):** Display the details of the company in a separate panel.
+-   **Alternative 1 (Current Choice):** Display the details of the company in a separate panel.

     -   Pros: The information is well compartmentalized.
 This improves the user viewing experience.
-    -   Cons: More commands are needed to view the details of the company.
+    -   Cons: One additional command is needed to view the details of the company.

--   **Alternative 2:** Display the details of the company in the same panel as the company list.
+-   **Alternative 2:** Display all the details of the company in the same panel as the company list.
     -   Pros: User does not need to key in additional commands to view the details of the company.
-    -   Cons: The company list panel will be too cluttered with too much information displayed in a company card.
+    -   Cons: The `CompanyListPanel` will be too cluttered with too much information displayed in a company card.

 ### View Feature
 The `CompanyDetailPanel` allows the user to view the company details of the selected company in the company list.